The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/working-with-assignments.md

 ```
 {% endcode %}

-Each assignment will have automated test files the `tests` directory.
+Each assignment will have automated test files in the `tests` directory.
 They will show you exactly how we expect your functions to behave. **DO NOT MODIFY THE TESTS**.

 To run these automated tests, use the command: